 That's when I started to think about making a cherry crisp.

 Crisps are simplistic but full of flavor.
 Fresh fruit provides all the sweetness and the crumble on top adds a nice layer of crunch to the softness of all that filling.

 The other great thing about this dessert is, the topping is pretty versatile.
 Add some chopped nuts, slivered almonds, oats, cinnamon...whatever you have in your pantry!

-So, since I didn’t have the time to make a full, cherry pie, and its just me and my husband here (we certainly don’t need to eat an entire pie ourselves!), a small batch of Cherry Crisp was just the thing.
+So, since I didn't have the time to make a full, cherry pie, and its just me and my husband here (we certainly don't need to eat an entire pie ourselves!), turning a larger cherry crisp recipe into a smaller portion for just the two of us was just the thing.

 I whipped up this dessert on a Tuesday night and it was so fast to make!
 The longest part of the the process was pitting the cherries by hand, but that can be made even easier if you have a cherry pitter!

 TIP: Make sure you wear gloves and an apron while prepping the cherries!
 Cherry juice is pretty good at staining things, including fingers!

 Once you have your cherries pitted and sliced, the rest is super straightforward.

 - Pack the cherries into two, deep deep ramekins.